 Witkovsky’s exhibition and book reveal how Baltz began his practice, building toward the work that would would make his reputation, most famously The New Industrial Parks Around Irvine, Calif.
 (1974).
 That landmark series documented America’s profligate land-use during a period of affluence, in particular the way America built ever-more outward from its cities, ever-more cheaply with ever less regard for the land.
 Along with Robert Adams, Joe Deal, Hank Wessel and others, Baltz’s art engaged sociopolitical debates about land use and helped re-ignite American artists’ fascination with landscape.

 That starts here, as does Baltz’s careful, clever use of titles and names.
 Just as the individual pictures in Prototypes explore multiple themes, Baltz’s title for the series reads on several levels.
-It refers to both how he used the body of work as prototypes for themes that would interest him for the next two decades, including in New Industrial Parks, but also for the way the (mostly) buildings he photographed functioned: Suburban land-use was a prototype for the next wave suburban land-use.
-Baltz was also prescient: The land-use and buildings he chronicled in the 1960s and 1970s were prototypes for exurban development (and land-use issues still dominate suburban county-planning meetings).
+It refers to both how he used the body of work as prototypes for themes that would interest him for the next two decades, including in New Industrial Parks, but also for the way the (mostly) buildings he photographed functioned: These buildings were prototypes for the next wave of suburban land-use.
+As it turns out, Baltz was also prescient: The land-use and buildings he chronicled in the 1960s and 1970s were prototypes for exurban development (and land-use issues still dominate suburban county-planning meetings).
 [Image: Baltz, Dana Point No. 2, 1970.]

-There are also two pictures of farms at Irvine Ranch, which remind us that California’s most common land use was (and remains) agricultural.
+There are also two pictures of farms at Irvine Ranch, which remind us that California’s most common use of the land was (and remains) agricultural.
 Today, 41 years after the Baltz pictures of Irvine Ranch that are in Prototypes, I wonder how much of that farmland has been developed into tract houses or, well, industrial parks near Irvine, Calif.
 [Image: Baltz, Irvine Ranch, 1968.]

-However, it’s evident that by the middle of the Prototypes, which were shot between 1967 and 1976, that Baltz was beginning to think about not just structures, but to question how they got there and why they look the way they do.
-There is a glimmers of Baltz realizing the relationship between his buildings and landscape as early as 1969.
+However, it’s evident that by the middle of the Prototypes, which were shot between 1967 and 1976, that Baltz was beginning to think about not just structures, but about how they got there and why they look the way they do.
+There are glimmers of Baltz realizing the relationship between his buildings and landscape as early as 1969.
 In 2000 Bridgeway, Sausalito (1969), Baltz shows a building made up of rows of vaulted corridors, each with rows of vents sticking out of the roof.
 (Picture a down-market version of Louis Kahn’s Kimbell Art Museum.).
 Beyond the building lies a sliver of San Francisco Bay.
 Across the bay are hills, the natural roll of which contrasts with the starkness of the building in the foreground.
-As my eye moved through the picture, I found myself asking the question to which Baltz had led me: Who would but a light industrial building in such a beautiful spot, here on the edge of the bay?
+As my eye moved through the picture, I found myself asking the question to which Baltz had led me: Who would put a light-industrial building in such a beautiful spot, here on the edge of the bay?